Rollover Accidents: When Defective Designs Cause Injuries

 Rollover Roof Injuries

 A 2008 report from the Insurance Institute for Highway Safety found that strong roofs reduce the risk of serious injury in a car rollover.
 To receive a “good” roof strength rating from the Institute, a vehicle must be able to withstand a force equal to 4 times its weight prior to 5 inches of crush.
 Rollover roof strength is important for preventing serious injuries in accidents.
 A roof crush injury can result in serious spinal cord and traumatic brain injuries and could lead to injuries more severe than a regular car accident.

 How the Strom Law Firm Can Help

 Rollover accidents are complex.
-At the Strom Law Firm, we understand that when a rollover accident occurs, there are multiple potential legal claims and theories that need to be explored.
+At the Strom Law Firm, our personal injury lawyers understand that when a rollover accident occurs, there are multiple potential legal claims and theories that need to be explored.
 Rollover cases are fact-specific, and it is first necessary to understand the exact cause of rollover itself.
 This includes an evaluation of numerous potential contributing factors: whether or not the inherent instability of the vehicle due to its design played a role; whether a tire failure or tread separation occurred; whether safety systems like Electronic Stability Control (ESC) were incorporated into the vehicle; or, whether any environmental factors or roadway issues played a role.